Table of content

 User Behaviour Changes After Covid-19

-COVID-19 accelerated the eCommerce boom significantly and had a great impact on the way they buy goods.
+COVID-19 accelerated the eCommerce boom significantly and had a great impact on the way people buy goods.
 Total eCommerce spending in May 2020 reached $82.5 billion — a 77% increase from 2019.
 It would have taken 4 to 6 years to get that number looking at traditional year-over-year increases.

 - Fast access to a user;